Submit an Article

 We accept submissions in any of the following formats: Microsoft Word, Corel WordPerfect, or Adobe Acrobat (*.pdf) file.
 Submissions should be accompanied by a curriculum vitae and a cover letter.

 Submission via Scholastica is strongly preferred.
-Submissions will also be accepted from ExpressO and via e-mail at email@example.com.
-ExpressO submissions may not be available during the entire submissions period.
+Submissions will also be accepted via e-mail at firstname.lastname@example.org.
 If submitting via e-mail, please include the author’s name and manuscript title in the subject line.

 The review cannot return unsolicited manuscripts.
 If you wish to submit your manuscript on paper, please send it to: